Skip to main content

 About

-• The game offers a massive card pool and improved deck-building mechanics compared to the first game, making it enjoyable for both new and veteran players.
+• The game offers a massive card pool and allows players to build a variety of decks, making it enjoyable for both new and veteran players.

-• The English translation is poorly done, with many typos and grammatical errors that detract from the overall experience.
+• The English translation is often poor, with many spelling and grammatical errors that can be distracting and diminish the quality of the game.

 • story

-• “My hope is that Bushiroad doesn't give up and try to actually address these issues because what's there is incredible, the gameplay is polished and this is far and away my favorite single-player story in any card game I've played.”
+• “My hope is that Bushiroad doesn't give up and tries to actually address these issues because what's there is incredible.
+The gameplay is polished, and this is far and away my favorite single-player story in any card game I've played.”

 • “Story mode is completely rigged in the CPU's favor.”